pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

     mc.pvwatts_dc();
     mc.results.dc

-The ModelChain.sapm method works similarly to the ModelChain.pvwatts_dc method.
+The ModelChain.sapm method works in a manner similar to the ModelChain.pvwatts_dc method.
 It calls the PVSystem.sapm method using stored data, then assigns the result to the ``dc`` attribute of ModelChain.results.
 The ModelChain.sapm method differs from the ModelChain.pvwatts_dc method in a notable way: the PVSystem.sapm method returns a DataFrame with current, voltage, and power results, rather than a simple Series of power.
-The ModelChain methods for single diode models (e.g., :py:meth:`~pvlib.modelchain.ModelChain.desoto` also return a DataFrame with current, voltage and power, and a second DataFrame with the single diode equation parameter values.
+The ModelChain methods for single diode models (e.g., :py:meth:`~pvlib.modelchain.ModelChain.desoto`) also return a DataFrame with current, voltage and power, and a second DataFrame with the single diode equation parameter values.

-All ModelChain methods for DC output use the :py:meth`~pvlib.pvsystem.PVSystem.scale_voltage_current_power` method to scale DC quantities to the output of the full PVSystem.
+All ModelChain methods for DC output use the :py:meth:`~pvlib.pvsystem.PVSystem.scale_voltage_current_power` method to scale DC quantities to the output of the full PVSystem.

 .. ipython:: python